almostearthling/when-command-docs/wizard.rst

 specific package.
 However getting the **When Wizard** to work is quite easy
 anyway: it is sufficient to either clone the GitHub repository_ or download and unpack the zip_ file from the master branch.
-It may be useful to move the resulting directory (and maybe rename it in case the zip file as been used) in a folder where applications reside.
+It may be useful to move the resulting directory (and maybe rename it in case the zip file has been used) in a folder where applications reside.
 Assuming that the zip file method was chosen and that the ``when-wizard-master.zip`` file is now in ``~/Downloads``: